 - Hair loss

-- Fertility
+- Fertility concerns

-- Emotional changes
+- Emotional or cognitive changes

-7. Should I Get a Second Opinion?
+7. Should I consider getting a second opinion?

 - Insurance coverage

-- Financial assistance or grants
+- Financial assistance programs

-10. Is Surgery the Right Choice for Me?
+10. Is surgery the right choice for me?

-- Should I have a lumpectomy or mastectomy?
+- Is a lumpectomy or mastectomy recommended?

-- What is the recovery time?
+- What is the recovery timeline?

-- What are the risks?
+- What are the risks and benefits?